ssorallen/jquery-scrollstop/README.md

 jquery-scrollstop
 =================

-The plugin fires two events on `window` when scrolling starts and stops:
+This plugin fires two events on `window` when scrolling starts and stops:
 `scrollstart` and `scrollstop`.

+## Example

+The example shows a small box in the upper left that says "SCROLLING" and colors the body different colors when scrolling: http://ssorallen.com/jquery-scrollstop/

 ## Usage